-- Earn a grade of C or better in each of the courses with a NURS prefix. - Earn a grade of C or better in each of the following courses: - o BIOL 141, BIOL 142, and BIOL 241.
+- Earn a grade of C or better in each of the courses with a NURS prefix. - Earn a grade of C or better in each of the following courses:

-- Satisfy the requirements for an Associate of Applied Science degree as outlined in this catalog. - Pass a standardized Nursing Achievement Test.
+- BIOL 141, BIOL 142, BIOL 241, and PSYC 232 or PSYC 233. - Satisfy the requirements for an Associate of Applied Science degree as outlined in this catalog. - Pass a standardized Nursing Achievement Test.